-How the NRC is Preparing to Review AI Technologies
+How the NRC is Preparing for AI Technologies in the Nuclear Industry

 on a black background, a rendering of an atom with AI in the center written in blue bold font